 Biophilia (meaning love of nature) is the concept of our innate attraction to nature and natural processes and is the philosophy behind everything we do at Meristem Design.
-We have often designed our environments in ways that both degrade the environment and alienate us from nature.
+Around the world people have often designed our environments in ways that both degrade the environment and alienate us from nature, we are on a mission to change this.

 Biophilic Design is a way of creating places where we live, work, and learn that better connect us with nature.
 A recent study by Humanspaces called ‘The Global Impact of Biophilic Design’ looked at 7600 environments over 16 countries with Biophilic elements.